-A man of many trades, Lopez has the overwhelming desire to always keep active.
-Lopez is the host of the nationwide iHeartMedia radio shows "On with Mario Lope"z and "iHeartRadio Countdown with Mario Lopez."
-Lopez recently launched a YouTube channel called "The Lopez Family."
-Created alongside Awestruck, the channel features his wife Courtney, their two children, and two dogs.
-He can next be seen as the host of the new CBS live-action game show "Candy Crush," based on the popular mobile game.
+A man of many trades, Mario Lopez has the overwhelming desire to always keep active.
+Mario is the two-time Emmy-winning host of "Extra" a nationally syndicated daily entertainment show.
+Concurrently, Lopez is the host of the nationwide iHeartMedia radio shows "On with Mario Lopez" and "iHeartRadio Countdown with Mario Lopez."
+Lopez has also launched a YouTube channel called "The Lopez Family."
+Created alongside Awestruck, the channel features his wife Courtney, their two children, and their two dogs.
+He can currently be seen as the host of the new CBS live-action game show "Candy Crush," based on the popular mobile game.

 Not only does Lopez have a proclivity for the entertainment industry, he is also an avid sports fan.
 He has taken his love of sports, specifically boxing, to the next level as a host of the iHeartRadio podcast "The 3 Knockdown Rule," which is also featured on the FOX Sports Radio website.